BraindeadBZH/datalogue/docs/source/usage.rst

 |

 The UI is split into 3 mains sections displayed in columns:

 * The first column is to manage your databases
 * The second column is to manage your database's items
 * The third column is to manage your item's data, it is split into 3 sub-sections, displayed in rows:
   * The first row is to manage classifications for your item
   * The second row is to manage numerical values for your item
   * The third row is to manage textual values for your items

 All the sections work on the same model:

 * A list which display the content:
   * A single click to select an object from the list
   * A double click to edit the selected object
-* 3 Buttons to manage the content:
+* Three Buttons to manage the content:
   * The first button is to create a new object
   * The second button is to duplicate an object
   * The third button is to delete an object

 (Note: be careful all modifications are definitive, there is no undo/redo)